Part 1 of the series ‘BizTalk Migration to Azure iPaaS’ can be accessed here.

 8. Total Cost of Ownership – TCO

-Integrated Service Environments provides an isolated and dedicated environment to run Logic Apps with fixed-cost billing.
+Further, Integrated Service Environments provide an isolated and dedicated environment to run Logic Apps with fixed-cost billing.
 To further understand how Microsoft explains the pricing of Logic Apps, please refer to the link here.

 We should also consider the Total Cost of Ownership beyond initial development and migration costs.
-TCO usually spans over a period of 5 years and includes, development, migration and operating costs and expected savings.
+TCO usually spans a period of 5 years and includes, development, migration, and operating costs and expected savings.

 For Cost Calculation, do check Part 5 of this series of articles.
 It talks about BizTalk Migration to Azure iPaaS – Cost Comparison & Calculation.
 You can subscribe below and I’ll notify you when I publish the article.

-In the next article (part 4), I’ll give a walkthrough about side-by-side feature comparison of BizTalk and Azure iPaaS.
+In the next article (part 4), I’ll give a walkthrough of side-by-side feature comparison of BizTalk and Azure iPaaS.